 In a famous Essay on Population (1798) Thomas Malthus explained that without these periodic checks the birth rate would so far exceed the death rate that the multiplication of mouths would nullify any increase in the production of food.
 Though he was a clergyman and a man of good will, Malthus pointed out that the issuance of relief funds or supplies to the poor encouraged them to marry early and breed improvidently, making the problem worse.
 In a second edition (1803) he advised abstention from coitus except for reproduction, but he refused to approve other methods of birth control.
 Having little hope of acceptance for this counsel of sanctity, he predicted that the balance between mouths and food would be maintained in the future, as in the past, by famine, pestilence, and war.

-While this argument seems lost on the present generation, there is a limit to the fertility of the soil.
+There is a limit to the fertility of the soil.
 “Every advance,” the Durants write, “is sooner or later canceled by the excess of births over deaths; and meanwhile medicine, sanitation, and charity nullify selection by keeping the unfit alive to multiply their like.”

 To which hope replies: the advances of industry, urbanization, education, and standards of living, in countries that now endanger the world by their fertility, will probably have the same effect there, in reducing the birth rate, as they have had in Europe and North America.
 Until that equilibrium of production and reproduction comes it will be a counsel of humanity to disseminate the knowledge and means of contraception.
 Ideally parentage should be a privilege of health, not a by-product of sexual agitation.